Brazing generates solid thermal and mechanical joints for fabricating heat sinks, liquid cold plates, heat exchangers, and chassis.

 Now, dip brazing is awesome to watch.
 You put braze material between your joints and fixture your parts together like you would for a vacuum brazed or CAB assembly.
 Then you put that assembly on a stainless steel fixture.
 With lift that looks like a giant fork, you lower the whole thing into molten salt.
 The heat of the molten salt conducts through the aluminum assembly and reflows all the braze material.
 Since it's submerged, there's no need for flux and reflow can spread in multiple directions, not just horizontally.

-In a few occasions, we'll use torch brazing to make tricky prototypes and proofs of concept.
+In a few occasions, we'll use torch brazing to make tricky prototypes, proofs of concept, or complex, small production runs.
 Torch brazing utilizes a gas flame to melt the filler material between the two metal parts being joined.
 Since this typically is a manual process, it's reserved for small quantities.
-Since we don't have a tightly controlled atmosphere that aluminum brazing requires, this process is normally reserved for copper and nickel alloy brazing.
+Since we're not using a tightly controlled atmosphere that aluminum brazing requires, this process is normally reserved for copper and nickel alloy brazing.

 All in All